DonHulieo/duff/README.md

 The module automatically uses the servers' convars to determine locale , both dialect and region.
 If the convars (`sets locale`) are not set, it defaults to `en`.

+- Interpolation
+  - `welcome = 'Hello, {name}!'` -> `locale.translate('welcome', {name = 'John'})` -> `Hello, John!` (where `name` is a key in the data table)
+- Fallbacks: When a value is not found, the lib has several fallback mechanisms:
+  - First, it will look in the current locale's parents.
+For example, if the locale was set to 'en-US' and the key 'msg' was not found there, it will be looked over in 'en'.
+  - Second, if the value is not found in the locale ancestry, a 'fallback locale' (by default: 'en') can be used.
+If the fallback locale has any parents, they will be looked over too.
+  - Third, if all the locales have failed, but there is a param called 'default' on the provided data, it will be used.
+- Using files
+  - The language files are stored in the `locales` folder in the resource root.
+  - The files are named after the locale they represent, e.g. `en.lua`, `en-US.lua`, `es.lua`.

 ```lua
 -- Using the `require` export
 ---@module 'duff.shared.locale'